Diversity And Strategic Development

 Disparity Study Report

-The Tollway released a Disparity Study in 2015 which examined its contracting practices and its Disadvantaged Business Enterprise (DBE) Program.
+The Tollway's 2015 Disparity Study examined its contracting practices and its Disadvantaged Business Enterprise (DBE) Program.
 This study was undertaken as part of a continuing effort by the Tollway to ensure equal opportunities in all aspects of its Move Illinois capital program, including contracting and consulting.

 Diversity Recommendations Report

-The 2016 Diversity Recommendations Report includes the Diversity Advisory Council's opinions of the recommendations proposed in the 2015 Disparity Study, as well as provide additional ideas to increase diverse participation on Tollway contracting and workforce opportunities.
+The 2016 Diversity Recommendations Report includes the DAC's opinions of the recommendations proposed in the 2015 Disparity Study, as well as additional ideas to increase diverse participation on Tollway contracting and workforce.
 This report assists the Tollway in its efforts to develop, expand and support best practices, programs and initiatives to provide added economic opportunities for a diverse array of businesses and workers.

 Outreach and Networking Events